 ESSA defines “English learner” as an individual who, among other things, uses a language other than English at home and has difficulties in speaking, reading, writing, or understanding the English language that may be sufficient to deny the individual the ability to meet challenging state academic standards.
 In essence, the definition is basically the same as that provided by NCLB, which refers to “the ability of the individual to meet the state’s proficient level of achievement on state assessments.”

 The definition acknowledges that ELs may vary in their levels of proficiency across different language modalities (i.e., speaking, reading, writing, and listening).
 This acknowledgement is important because speaking and listening skills are developed through social interaction, whereas reading and writing skills are typically developed through experience in formal instructional contexts (see Grosjean, 2001).
-The definition also recognizes the functional aspect of language (Mackey, 1968), especially in the context of school and disciplinary knowledge (see Halliday, 1993; Schleppegrell, 2004) as critical for a student to benefit from instruction by providing academic standards as the context for determining English proficiency.
+The definition also recognizes the functional aspect of language (Mackey, 1968), especially in the context of school and disciplinary knowledge (see Halliday, 1993; SchELpegrell, 2004) as critical for a student to benefit from instruction by providing academic standards as the context for determining English proficiency.
 Finally, the definition recognizes that language is context-bound.
 How proficient an individual is in a language depends on the context in which language is used (Fishman, 1965).

 Two limitations of ESSA’s definition of EL relevant to making assessment decisions need to be discussed.
 The first limitation concerns decisions made about individual EL students.
 ESSA’s definition is silent about the fact that ELs are bilingual—they continue developing their first language while they develop English, their second language.
 Typically, the use of a language other than English at home is employed to operationalize the identification of EL students, not to examine proficiency in the first language.
 This omission leads to inaccurate and fragmented views of any given EL individual student’s language skills and to erroneous decisions concerning the assessment of EL populations.